Some books that helped my thinking, integrating past with new insight.

 The Elect Methodists by David C. Jones.
 This book ought to be treated as a compendium to Fenwick’s text.
 Jones analyzes the rise of Calvinistic Methodism, comparing its relative success in Wales and England.
 Jones admits the short-comings of Whitefield’s celebrity while highlighting the less known labors of Selena Huntingdon and Howell Harris.
 Ultimate absorption of English Calvinists into Independency concludes the book while Harris’ retirement in Trevecca is a fascinating note.
 Purchase

 Wesley and the Anglicans by Ryan Danker.
-A fine summary of relationships between John Wesley’s Preachers and settled Evangelical parish ministers.
+A fine summary of relationships between Wesley’s Preachers vs. settled Evangelical parish ministers.
 Danker contends the predestinarian controversy was second to the question of itinerancy.
-Interesting is Danker’s review of proposals to reconcile the Wesleyite methodist societies with the established church.
-Wesley was challenged to keep lay-assistants while frequently discouraging their priestly function.
+Interesting is Danker’s review of proposals to reconcile the methodist people to the established church.
+The drama of Wesley’s resistance to priesthood intrusion while keeping his needed lay-assistants is skillfully retold.
 Purchase.

 Crown and a Cross by Andrew Goodhead.
-A landmark study showing detailed development of the Methodist discipline by comparison of Societal Rules from the Woodwardian to the Wesleyan-types.
-Interestingly, Goodhead explains the Fetter Lane Society less Moravian than believed by limiting its membership to Anglicans.
-In admitting sinners from all denominations, Wesley broke with older Rules, though he found other ways to direct Methodists to Establishment.
+A landmark study showing development of Methodist Societal Rules by comparing Woodwardian to the later evangelical-forms.
+Goodhead proves the Fetter Lane Society was less Moravian than usually believed, i.e., limiting membership to Anglicans.
+Wesley broke older Rules when he admitted all denominational Christians, although finding other ways to direct them toward Establishment.
 Purchase.

 Responsible Grace by Randy Maddox.
 A truly useful resource for students curious about John Wesley’s maturation of theological thought.
 Maddox shows Wesley’s commonality by the Eastern church with topics like Perfection, Arminianism, and Gospel Sacraments.
 Maddox emphasizes Wesley’s non-juroring youth as framework for later thinking.
 Unmentioned is Wesley’s impact on Primitivism in the American 2nd Great Awakening.
 Purchase